We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - There are signs of eczema, psoriasis, or another skin condition.

 - The scalp is very itchy.

 Complications can sometimes result from treatment.
 If a shampoo or scalp treatment causes irritation, the individual should try another product.

 Newborns and young infants often have a kind of dandruff known as cradle cap.
 There will be yellow, greasy, scaly patches on the scalp.

 It often appears within the first 2 months after birth and lasts a few weeks or months.

-Gently washing with baby shampoo and applying baby oil can help prevent the scales from building up.
+Gently washing the scalp with baby shampoo and applying baby oil can help prevent the scales from building up.

-A study carried out by European researchers has suggested that the addition of llama antibodies to shampoo could be a new strategy for fighting dandruff.
+Another study has suggested that adding llama antibodies to shampoo could be a new strategy for fighting dandruff.